grafana/grafana/docs/sources/administration/configuration.md

 ### read_timeout

-Sets the maximum time in minutes before timing out read of an incoming request and closing idle connections.
+Sets the maximum time using a duration format (5s/5m/5ms) before timing out read of an incoming request and closing idle connections.
 `0` means there is no timeout for reading the request

 <hr />